apache/hudi/rfc/rfc-60/rfc-60.md

 ...
 ```

-Storage strategy would only return a storage location instead of a full path.
+Storage strategy would append proper prefix based on input relative path abd return as StoragePath.
 In the above example,
-the storage location is `s3://<table_storage_bucket>/0bfb3d6e/`, and the lower-level folder structure would be appended
+the storage location is `s3://<table_storage_bucket>/` (hoodie.storage.path),
-later automatically to get the actual file path.
-In another word,
+We first calculate the hash value based on the partition and file ID, then concatenate the final StoragePath in the format of
+`prefix/hash/tablename/partition`.

-users would only be able to customize upper-level folder structure (storage location).
+In another word, users would only be able to customize upper-level folder structure (storage location).
 Having a fixed lower-level folder structure would be beneficial because:
 - It's much more intuitive in case someone needs to check data files
 - Easier to figure out where the data is when Hudi needs to fall back on file listing